Patients on long-term medication and approved for repeat prescriptions can order in the following ways:

 It is advised when using this service to allow approximately one week before collecting your medication.

-The Practice is now operating a new service called "My Patient Services" where you can order your repeat medication more efficiently and also book appointments.
+The Practice operates a service called "My Patient Services" where you can order your repeat medication more efficiently and also book appointments.

-Please ask the Receptionist for a form to register for this service or alternatively click on this link to download the registration form: My Patient Services Registration Form
+Please ask at Reception for a form to register for this service or alternatively click on this link to download the registration form: My Patient Services Registration Form

 You can then order your prescriptions once you have created your username and password at: www.patient-services.co.uk

 "If you wish to register any other family members - you will need to fill in a separate form for each person".